jayneel24/practice101/README.md

 # practice101
-First Python Practice Session with the set of 5 problems.
+This repository contains introductory problems of the most basic level that concerned with the concepts of OOP using Python.